raspberrypilearning/ai-LLM-prompt/en/step_2.md

 - Does the recipe list all the ingredients and steps clearly?
 - Is there a fun decoration step?
 - Are there any crazy ingredients or methods that might be dangerous?
-- Are there any parts of the text which are wrong about a fact?
+- Are there any parts of the text that are wrong about a fact?
 - Are there things you don't understand?

 --- /task ---

 ### Negotiate
 If the response isn’t quite right, ask the LLM to make changes.
 Be specific about what needs to be fixed.
-Treat the LLM like your assisstant who isn't very good at their job - check the work twice to make sure it's ok, then make sure the LLM corrects any mistakes or things you don't like.
+Treat the LLM like your assisstant who isn't very good at their job — check the work twice to make sure it's ok, then make sure the LLM corrects any mistakes or things you don't like.

 --- task ---

 Suggest changes and corrections to the LLM.

 For example:

 "Close, but not quite.
 You didn't number the method steps, and I don't have any dark chocolate in the cupboard.
 I am also not allowed to use a blowtorch."

 --- /task ---

-**Most Important Step: Human Edit**
+**Most important step: Human edit**

 --- task ---

-Check the response one last time to make sure it’s easy to follow, correct and complete.
+Check the response one last time to make sure it’s easy to follow, correct, and complete.
 There will be a time when it is simply easier to change the words and small things you don't like than keep asking the LLM to do it for you.

 **It's totally on you (the person) to make sure the tool you are using is working correctly and that the output from it isn't used to cause harm.**